olooney/oranlooney.com/content/about/_index.md

 title = "About"
 date = "2014-04-09"
 +++
 Hi, I'm Oran Looney.
 I do math.
 I write programs.
 I science... data?
 That doesn't sound right.

-The best way to get in touch with me is through email: <a href="mailto:olooney@gmail.com">olooney@gmail.com</a>.
+The best way to get in touch with me is through email:
+<a href="mailto:olooney@gmail.com">olooney@gmail.com</a>.

-I hold master's degrees in physics and mathematics, but since graduating I've been an Interface Analyst, a Software Engineer, a Director of Software Development, a Software Architect, and a Data Scientist.
-These days I'm professionally interested in R, Python, data visualization, applied statistics, quantitative marketing, and healthcare data management.
+I hold master's degrees in physics and math and have worked as an Interface Analyst, a Software Engineer, a Director of Software Development, a Software Architect, and a Data Scientist.
+These days I'm professionally interested in R, Python, data visualization, applied statistics, machine learning, quantitative marketing, and healthcare data management.

-Other than work, I like puzzles: programming challenges such as [Advent of Code][1] or [leetcode][2]; traditional puzzles like [the Moscow puzzles][3];
+Outside of work, I like puzzles: programming challenges such as [Advent of Code][1] or [leetcode][2]; traditional puzzles like [the Moscow puzzles][3];
-puzzle games like [euclidea][4] or the [Professor Layton][5] games.  <a href="mailto:olooney@gmail.com">Drop me a line</a> if you want to share a puzzle or game you like.
+puzzle games like [euclidea][4] or the [Professor Layton][5] games.
+I've also been thrilled by the recent wave of recreational mathematics and other educational content on Youtube and elsewhere: [3Blue1Brown][6], [Ben Eater][7], [Mathologer][10], [back-pen/red-pen][13], [Presh Talwakar][14] or [Dr.

-If you have some spare time and are looking for something interesting to watch I recommend [3Blue1Brown][6], [Ben Eater][7], or [Mathologer][10].
-I think these guys are doing a fantastic job popularizing highly technical subjects and encourage you to support them on [Patreon][11] if you enjoy their videos.
-If you've found something on this site useful and want to pay it forward, or if you're just feeling charitable, I encourage you to consider supporting [Wikipedia][8] or [helping hungry children in Wisconsin][9].
+Peyam][12].
+I think this new wave of math and science popularizers are doing a great job and I encourage you to check them out and support them on [Patreon][11] if you enjoy their videos.
+Or if you're just feeling charitable in general, consider supporting [Wikipedia][8] or [helping hungry children in Wisconsin][9].

 [1]: https://adventofcode.com/